rse/sprintfjs/README.md

 ---

 The API is similar to POSIX [sprintf(3)](http://www.freebsd.org/cgi/man.cgi?query=sprintf&sektion=3&format=ascii).
-It is exposed via AMD and CommonJS under the module name "sprintf" and on the global `window` object in browser environments.
+It is exposed via AMD and CommonJS under the module name `sprintf` and on the global `window` object in browser environments.
 The single exposed API method is (in TypeScript definition notation):